 |TDS||36 - 447|

-The Empire Gudgeon is endemic to the Pilbara and Kimberley regions of Western Australia state throughout the eastern and northern coastlines of the continent as far as the Towamba river system in New South Wales state, as well as north and east Australia and southern new guinea.
-You can also find them in the Torres Strait, around Horn Island and Muralag.
+You can discover the fascinating Empire Gudgeon in the far-off reaches of Australia and New Guinea.
+These fish are endemic to the Pilbara and Kimberley regions of Western Australia state, extending throughout the eastern and northern coastlines of the continent, all the way to the Towamba River System in New South Wales state.
+But that's not all; you can also find them in the Torres Strait, around Horn Island and Muralag.

-They inhabit the lower reaches of flowing streams, rivers and creeks but is also found in still water and can withstand seawater level salinity.
-They live amongst tree roots and vegetation and sometimes hides among rocks, using them as caves.
-Juveniles, however, are regularly found in hard brackish estuaries.
+In the wild, Empire Gudgeons inhabit the lower reaches of flowing streams, rivers and creeks but can also be found in still water, tolerating seawater-level salinity.
+They love to live amongst tree roots and vegetation, occasionally hiding among rocks and using them as caves.
+Interestingly, juveniles are often found in hard brackish estuaries.